Top 12 types of food to reduce kids’ cavities

 If you’re lucky enough to have kids who are adventurous eaters, see if you can add any of these mouth-healthy foods to their diets.

-Get creative with the ways you present new and healthy meals or snacks.
+Get creative with the ways you present new and healthy foods.
 This can make eating more fun, which makes kids more relaxed and open to trying new things.
 If all else fails, try to camouflage these tooth-healthy foods in recipes that your children might enjoy.

 Involve your kids in the shopping and cooking of healthy foods.
 They are more likely to eat something they have helped to prepare.